fbpx

 In the final analysis, the objective of the deployment plan is to build a blueprint for success that is aligned with corporate objectives and vendor expectations.
 If the plan is carefully laid out and all the required parties are involved in its development, the process of planning can be an extremely effective tool in solidifying successful product adoption.

+Step 2.
 Requirements Gathering: Setting Expectations

 It is not uncommon for organizations to set lofty goals during the evaluation process for what they seek to achieve with a new project portfolio management system.
 However, once a solution is selected and a deployment plan established, organizations generally realize that some initial “quick wins” are necessary to ensure adoption of the new system by its end users.
 In many cases, unrealistic expectations can hurt or ruin deployment projects before they even begin.
 For this very reason alone, the requirement gathering stage must be fully leveraged to ensure both implementer and customer are on the same page.
 The requirements’ gathering stage is the first step in building a common strategy with the vendor in order to maximize return on the PPM investment.